arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 *How the standard error of the mean helps us interpret populations, from [this YouTube video](https://www.youtube.com/watch?v=3UPYpOLeRJg).*

 [img:sem]: /images/posts/interpreting_SEM.png

+We can also use the relationship between the SEM and the sample size $n$ to define how many elements we need in our sample to achieve a desired level of statistical significance.

 Link: [simulation applet](http://onlinestatbook.com/stat_sim/sampling_dist/index.html) to explore aspects of sampling distributions.